-The second phase of HTS cable demonstrations includes eight to ten new cable projects that are expected to be underway between now and 2006.
+The second phase of HTS cable demonstrations includes eight to ten new cable projects that are currently underway or are expected to be underway by 2006.
 We anticipate these demonstrations will occur in the U.S., Europe, China, Korea, Japan and Mexico.
-In April 2003, we were selected by the DOE as prime contractor to install a 600 MW, 138 kilo-Volt (kV) HTS cable system in the power grid of LIPA (Long Island Power Authority).
+In April 2003, we were selected by the DOE as prime contractor to install a half-mile long, 600 megawatt (MW), 138 kilo-Volt (kV) HTS cable system in the power grid of Long Island Power Authority (LIPA).
 We selected Nexans as our subcontractor to manufacture the HTS cable, the cable cryostat and the cable terminations, and we selected Air Liquide to provide the cryogenic system design and the refrigeration equipment.
+We expect to produce approximately 160,000 meters of HTS wire for this project.
+We plan to deliver all of this wire to Nexans by July 2005 and we expect the cable system to be installed in the first quarter of calendar year 2006.

 The DOE will provide project financing and technical review for the LIPA cable project.
-AMSC Wires will supply about 128 km of HTS wire to Nexans for this project.
 The cable system is being designed to become a permanent part of the LIPA power grid.
 This project is viewed by LIPA as the first phase of an HTS circuit that will provide power to much of Long Island.
 We view this project as a major step toward commercial HTS cable sales.
 We are currently discussing commercial power cable applications with several potential end users in the U.S. and abroad.
-There can be, however, no assurance that operators of transmission and distribution grids will adopt HTS power cables after these demonstrations are complete.
-To the extent that HTS cables are adopted for commercial applications, we believe our HTS wire will be competitive and that we will have a significant market for our HTS wires in power cable applications.
+There can be, however, no assurance that operators of transmission and distribution grids will adopt HTS power cables after the demonstration projects are complete.
+To the extent that HTS cables are adopted for commercial applications, we believe our 1G HTS wire will be competitive and that we will have a significant market for our HTS wires in power cable applications.

-Key Markets for HTS Wire (Utility Generator).
+Key Markets for HTS Wire (Utility Generators).
 We believe another significant market for our HTS wire will be utility generators that produce 100 MVA or more of power.
 Benefits of using HTS wires in these generators include improved VAR control, longevity (HTS generator coils run "cold," so there are no thermal stresses), smaller size, weight and footprint, improved energy efficiency, and potentially lower costs.
 GE Energy, a business of the General Electric Company, is currently developing a 100 MVA HTS electrical generator using our wire.
-We have been selected by GE Energy as their primary wire supplier for utility generators.
+We have been selected by GE Energy as the wire supplier for this project.
 Over the last four years, we have supplied HTS wire to GE Energy for test purposes.